- Grouper configuration in the database migrate to on demo server

 The source IP address will need to configured or disabled in grouper-ui.properties

-The UI will use comments in the config file to describe the configuration, and will also use configuration metadata (described below)
+The UI uses comments in the config file to describe the configuration, and will also use configuration metadata (described below)

-You can import/export the configuration in the database.
+You can import the configuration in the database.
 You cannot import a "base" config file.

 You can import from a config file.
 This will only be a config file in the classpath or on the filesystem.
 This is how to get started with this feature.
 Note, you will need to remove the config from other config files as well, e.g. web service configs.